 The good news is that your change fitness can be measured and it can be developed.
 We have a program called the Personal Change Fitness Program (PCFP), which is online and includes one-on-one coaching.
 On average, people going through this Program have a 40% improvement in their change fitness scores in the space of 12 weeks.

 So, if you find it hard to stay on the trail when change gets hard, the PCFP is the place to go.
-Contact us to find out how you can get started.
+Check us out.

 Check it out.
 See if you like it.